 In Power BI, a report is a collection of visualizations that appear together on one or more pages.
 Just like any other report you might create for a sales presentation or write for a school assignment, a report in Power BI is a collection of items that are related to each other.
 The following image shows a report in Power BI Desktop—in this case, it's the second page in a five-page report.
 You can also create reports in the Power BI service.

 Reports let you create many visualizations, on multiple pages if necessary, and let you arrange those visualizations in whatever way best tells your story.

 You might have a report about quarterly sales, product growth in a particular segment, or migration patterns of polar bears.
 Whatever your subject, reports let you gather and organize your visualizations onto one page (or more).

-When you're ready to share a single page from a report, or a collection of visualizations, you create a dashboard.
+When you're ready to share a report, or a collection of visualizations, you create a dashboard.
 Much like the dashboard in a car, a Power BI dashboard is a collection of visuals from a single page that you can share with others.
 Often, it's a selected group of visuals that provide quick insight into the data or story you're trying to present.